 – Technological solutions (e.g. power source, recycling system, food growth chamber)

 – Living and working facilities for the astronauts.

 Moon Camp Explorers has an intermediate level of complexity.
 Participating teams will compete for the Moon Camp Explorers Prize for best project.

 All teams will receive a participation certificate by email.
 The winning teams of the Moon Camp Explorers will receive ESA and Airbus goodies and the opportunity to participate in a live webinar with an ESA astronaut.
 The team with the highest score will get their very own 3D printer on top.
 Good luck!

 Who can participate?

-Registrations will be open from 12 January until 25 March.
+Registrations are open from 12 January until 22 April 2021.
 Participation is open worldwide to teams of students aged up to (and including) 14 years old.
 Teams must be comprised of a minimum of 2 up to a maximum of 6 students and must be supported by a teacher/ educator.